Birmingham Airport Privacy Notice

 - Why we need it - the purpose of processing

-- We will use your personal data in order to authorise your drone flights.
+We will use your personal data to authorise your drone flights.

 - Why we’re allowed to process your personal information in this way – the legal basis